mushorg/BFR/README.md

 ## Better Function Replacer based on APD ##

 APD http://pecl.php.net/package/apd started to have issues with the current Zend API.
-Is some of my tools strongly rely on APD's function renaming and overwriting features, I was successful in extracting those features and bundling them into a 'new' Zend extension.
+As some of my tools strongly rely on APD's function renaming and overwriting features, I had to get my hands dirty.
+I finally was successful in extracting those features and bundling them into a 'new' Zend extension.
 All credits go to the original developers.
 Sadly they don't respond to issues with the original version.

 ### Installation ###